jonaro00/wallace-minion/README.md

 It started as a way to explore the Rust ecosystem and to have something fun to play with in my private friend server.

-It is still not adjusted to work in any server, and since is uses some paid APIs, I don't currently plan on making it public.
+It is still not adjusted to work in all servers, and since is uses some paid APIs, I don't currently plan on making it public.
 If there is enough interest, I might make a demo server where you can try it out.